Lhonco/Tube-Crawls/README.md

 # Tube-Map
+An interactive app showing the nearest cheapest pint to each tube station inspired by this [blog post](https://store.storekit.com/advice/map-of-london-underground-by-the-cheapest-pint/) by Adam Stead.
+Easily upgradeable when the tube network changes, as it's built on top of the official TfL tube map svg available on their [website](https://tfl.gov.uk/Modules/TubeMap?nightMode=false).

-GitHub Pages hosted site is only static front-end, server functions with JavaScript promises were handled with node.js which can't be executed on GitHub Pages.
+The GitHub Pages hosted site is only the static front-end, all server functions with JavaScript promises were handled with node.js which can't be executed on GitHub Pages.
+See demo video below to get an impression of the full functionality.

+## Demo Video
 <!--## Features
 - [ ] User can calculate different pub crawl routes with different options
     - [ ] Choose starting point